samrudhi03/emea-bank-analysis/investment_note.md

 The sensitivity analysis is a linear upper bound.
 The actual earnings impact of a rate move would be lower in practice because banks manage their interest rate exposure through hedging and asset-liability management.
-But the directional conclusions — that Deutsche Bank is most exposed and Barclays least — should hold regardless.
+But the directional conclusions that Deutsche Bank is most exposed and Barclays least should hold regardless.

 ---

-*Independent analytical project.
+*analytical project.
 Not investment advice.*